dspinellis/reference_implementation/README.md

 Also missing is the health authority user interface and upload key protocol, which must be designed in cooperation with each health authority where EPIDOSE will be deployed.

+## Legal documents
+The `doc` directory contains (in English and in Greek) templates for the EPIDOSE privacy policy and the ΕPIDOSE pilot participant’s consent information sheet.
+These must be tailored according to the particular deployment scenario.

 ## Installing the reference implementation